PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 \subsection{Layers}

-Ideally the code should not have to go through a major rewriting during the years dedicated to the analysis of Jefferson Lab and COMPASS GPD data.
+Ideally, the code should not have to go through a major rewriting during the years dedicated to the analysis of Jefferson Lab and COMPASS exclusive data.
 One way to ensure this is to isolate potential modifications as well as possible.
-This is the reason for the layered architecture: every part of the architecture belongs to a \emph{layer}, and a modification in a layer does not hinder other layers.
+This is the reason for the layered architecture: every part of the architecture belongs to a \emph{layer}, and a modification in one layer does not hinder other layers.

-The layered structure of the PARTONS software is shown in \reffig{fig:layer-structure}, and is made of seven parts.
-Layer~3 contains all modules.
-This layer contains the physics engine: GPD models, but also computations of coefficient functions, or DVCS cross sections with different approximations on the treatment of kinematic terms.
-A module is fed by data, and outputs results.
-Layers~2 and 5 correspond to data and results respectively.
-In these layers no treatment is made on data.
-There are just containers (high-level objects) that make sure, for example, that each module receives an object which has been well-formed thanks to its constructor.
-Instead of feeding a GPD module with 5 \texttt{double} variables ($x$, $\xi$, $t$, $\MuF$ and $\MuR$) which can be sent in an incorrect order after some minor editing in the code, we isolate the places where that kind of error may happen instead of spreading them in all calls to a GPD module throughout the code.
-We trust the fact that the high-level object has been correctly constructed from these five \texttt{double} variables.
-The risk of an accidental manipulation (\eg \ the exchange of $\MuF$ and $t$) becomes much more limited.
-To illustrate this, we provide the code defining the \texttt{GPDKinematic} class: \begin{cppcode} class GPDKinematic: public Kinematic { public: /** * Default constructor */ GPDKinematic();
+The layered structure of the PARTONS software is shown in \reffig{fig:layer-structure} and is made of seven parts.
+The Module layer is a collection of single encapsulated developments of various types.
+This layer contains the physics engine, like GPD models, but also computations of coefficient functions and cross sections with various physics assumptions.
+A module is fed by data and it produces results, which corresponds to the Data and Result layers, respectively.
+In these two layers no treatment is made on data.
+These are just collections of containers (high-level objects) that make sure, for example, that each module receives an object that has been well-formed thanks to its constructor.
+For instance, instead of feeding a GPD module with 5 \texttt{double} variables ($x$, $\xi$, $t$, $\MuF^{2}$ and $\MuR^{2}$), which can be sent in an incorrect order after some minor editing of the code, we isolate all places where such kind of errors may happen.
+We trust the fact that the high-level object (here \texttt{GPDKinematic}) has been correctly constructed from those five \texttt{double} variables.
+The risk of an accidental manipulation (\eg \ an exchange of $\MuF^{2}$ and $t$) becomes much more limited.
+To illustrate this, we provide the code defining the \texttt{GPDKinematic} class: \begin{cppcode} class GPDKinematic: public Kinematic {